 My yoga has changed and mellowed over the years.
 I turned 56 this year and have had to honor my body in that process.
 My yoga is a little more Yin than Yang some days and I am cool with that.
 I can still balance, invert and sweat my way through a 90-minute class so I cannot complain!
 I might just have to agree with my friend who told me your yoga is different but its importance will continue to be better and more meaningful every year.

 As I continue on a path toward an advanced certification in the Classics of Yoga this year I am grateful and proud to be a part of such a wonderful life community.
 My commitment is to walk with the joy of knowing I can and do, without the pain of mind or body and celebrate the success of others doing the same.

 You will come to understand I am a bit experiential and crazy artist when it comes to food.
 I make some extremely successful dishes and there are those that really never should have been created.
 My wonderful husband tries them all.

 My passion and curiosity express themselves in my cooking.
-Food is a canvas all its own sometimes.
+Food is canvas all its own sometimes.
 As I age, my husband and I continue to try to lead healthy lifestyles.
-Though neither of us are very disciplined about it.
+Though neither of us is very disciplined about it.
 In my blog, I will post the good, bad, and the ugly.
 This is not a cooking blog, but if there is something you want to try, I’ll make every effort to come up with a recipe!

-For me, cooking and writing are a decompression.
-I can spend an afternoon submerged in my kitchen or at my desk and just disregard the rest of the world and its goings on.
+For me, cooking and writing are decompression.
+I can spend an afternoon submerged in my kitchen or at my desk and just disregard the rest of the world and its goings-on.
 Both are truly a practice of mindfulness.
 I write to get ideas down on paper so they don’t clutter my mind.
 Blogging is my way of communicating that I am an active citizen of the world.